This is a continuation of the last post where I cautioned against using these three fibers, sisal, silk and cotton for your rugs and carpets.

 Story time.
 Years and years ago, when I was a newly-wed and a student at the New York School of Interior Design, I spilled a big glob of rubber cement on our Oriental Rug.
 I could not get it all out and what was left was a crusty patch which wasn’t all that noticeable, unless you were looking for it.

 Years later, I remembered the crusty patch and I searched every inch of the rug for it and it was GONE!

 I’ve said this before and you are going to probably ignore me because it goes against everything you believe to be true.

-If ya wanna destroy your fine wool Oriental rug, go ahead and have it CLEANED.
+If you want to destroy your fine wool Oriental rug, go ahead and have it CLEANED.